Darkinsator/Data-Analytics-Week-1/README.md

 # What is Data analytics?
 Data analytics is basically the science and techniques of analysing raw data to make conclusions about information.
+Data analytics has many processes and techniques that have already been automated into mechanical processes  and algorithms that work over raw data for human consumption.
+Data analytics can be used by a wide number  of entites such as businesses, to increase the overall performance therefore maximizing  their project

 Chapter 2: Understanding Data